 As a dental student, you may already be carrying significant student loan debt.
 Paying down that debt requires income — cash flow that may best be generated by opening or buying into your own practice upon graduation.
 New dentists and those about to graduate often feel caught in a vicious circle when they perceive that debt may deny them a practice loan and prevent them from moving forward in their career.

 But don’t focus solely on the dollar sign on your loan.
 Other factors, such as understanding the credit process, can make the difference between successful debt management and scrambling to pay bills.
+If you’d like help to understand how to manage your debt, you could always contact a company such as hello resolve for example.
+Companies like these could offer you vital advice on how to cope with better understanding your finances.

 Sabrina Morrow, MBA, is a business development manager who specializes in helping small business health care clients with practice startup, acquisition, expansion and transition.
 In the article, “Does student loan debt preclude practice ownership?” she explains how it’s important to understand the credit system and loan process so you can approach debt with clear eyes and an intelligent approach.